e-gov/GovSSO-Mock/README.md

   (`govsso-demo.ria.ee`), mock can return arbitrary user data to client application and is also simpler to use with automated tests.

-GovSSO mock returns protocol-compliant responses for all successful flows, currently validates most conditions on input data and allows to simulate many error conditions.
+GovSSO mock returns protocol-compliant responses for all successful flows and allows to simulate many error conditions.
+NB!
+GovSSO mock currently validates most conditions on input data, therefore not all validations in GovSSO mock are currently as strict as in GovSSO environment.

 ## Documentation